Nosen92/maskin-flipdot/protocol.md

 Designs taller than 5px are of course possible by dividing the design into 5px bands and then writing one data section for each band.

 ## Multiple data sections
 One packet may contain an arbitrary number of data sections.
 They may all have different offsets and fonts from one another.
-You can even have overlapping data sections.
+You can even have data sections that write overlapping designs on the display.
 > All pixels that are ordered to be lit by any data section, stay lit.
 In effect, the sign considers black to be transparent.